ethamck/website/content/weblog/2024-08-26-zola-in-five-minutes/index.md

 tags = ["web"]
 +++

-While described as a kind of "batteries included" <dfn><abbr title="Static site generator">SSG</abbr></dfn>, I don't think this is the case.
-[Zola](https://getzola.org), in my experience, has proven to be just another SSG that has opinions on defaults.
+[Zola](https://getzola.org), in my experience, has proven to be just another <dfn><abbr title="Static site generator">SSG</abbr></dfn> that has opinions on defaults.
+But I've come around to it.
+Zola's opinions are good.

 <!-- more -->